Download our summary table to identify which checks are required

 This will be in addition to the child workforce enhanced DBS check with children’s barred list information you carry out for an individual if they’re also working in regulated activity with pupils under the age of 18.

-More guidance on adult workforce checks is available from the DBS here.
+More guidance on adult workforce checks is available from the DBS.

-Residential special schools are a bit of a special case – some staff may need adult workforce enhanced DBS checks (without barred list information) even if not in regulated activity with adults.
+Residential special schools are a special case – some staff may need adult workforce enhanced DBS checks (without barred list information) even if not in regulated activity with adults.
 Read the DBS guidance linked to just above to understand the specific requirements.

 Delays in the DBS check process